Keep Up with Your Daily Routine

 You may even find that you can laugh at yourself.
 "I went by to help a friend this summer, and it was really hot, so I took my wig off," one woman said.
 "I got ready to go and I couldn't find it.
 After searching high and low, I found it hanging from her dog's mouth.
 But I just stuck it on my head and went home.
 My husband said, 'What happened?'
 Needless to say that wig has never been the same."

 Research shows many people find they have more energy when they take part in physical activities such as swimming, walking, yoga, and biking.
-They find that these types of activities help them keep strong and make them feel good.
+They find that these types of exercise, or anything that gets their body moving, helps to keep them strong and makes them feel good.
 A bit of exercise every day:

 - Improves your chances of feeling better